-- ◆To prevent the fuse from being blown, do not use the electricity over the total vehicle capacity of 12V/120W. - ◆To prevent the battery from being discharged, do not use the power outlet longer than necessary when the engine is not running. - ◆Close the power outlet lid when the power outlet is not in use.
+- ◆ To prevent the fuse from being blown, do not use the electricity over the total vehicle capacity of 12V/120W (front and rear outlets together). - ◆ To prevent the battery from being discharged, do not use the power outlets longer than necessary when the engine is not running. - Close the power outlet lids when the power outlets are not in use.
 Inserting a foreign object other than the appropriate plug that fits the outlet, or allowing any liquid into the outlet may cause electrical failure or short circuits.